 Blast exposure is an occupational hazard that injures the brain.

 If we fail to take steps to reduce exposures, it represents a significant liability for the VA System.
-Now that the technology is available to measure individualized blast exposure, we need to use it to acquire data that will help us to develop effective prevention and treatment strategies.
-Measuring individualized blast exposure will provide critical data that will enable us to protect the long-term health of our warfighters and tactical law enforcement personnel.
+Now that technology is available to measure individualized blast exposure, we need to use it to obtain critical data that will help us to develop effective prevention and treatment strategies.
+This will protect the long-term health of our warfighters and tactical law enforcement personnel.